 You're happy with that rate and for the next few years you work your finances and budget around it.

 However, this initial rate will come to an end – whether that's in 2 or 10 years – and when that happens you'll move on to your lender's standard variable rate (SVR).
 These rates are the bog-standard rate your lender has, and on average are twice as expensive as most introductory rates.

 Remortgaging stops that happening.
 You remortgage and agree a new introductory period with a new lender.
 And that's not the only benefit.

 Yes.
 It isn't always right for you – more of that later – but remortgaging can really transform your finances and allow you to save £100s a month, free up lump sums for home improvements or debt consolidation.

 If you think about how savvy we are with energy bills or phone contracts, you should really always do a full market comparison of remortgage deals every few years or when you about to go on to the SVR.

 What are the benefits of remortgaging your house?
 Let's take a look.

-As we've already explained, lenders only offer a fixed-rate mortgage for a set number of years – usually 5 or less.
-After this, they’ll move you to a Standard Variable Rate mortgage, which is twice as expensive on average.
+As we've already explained, lenders only offer a fixed-rate mortgage for a set number of years – usually 5 or less, but it can be more.
+After this, they’ll move you to a SVR mortgage, which is twice as expensive on average.